-Atkinson Library is one of six locations that has laptop computers for public use in the library and a computer trainer assigned to provide customer assistance, thanks to the
+Atkinson Library has laptop computers for public use in the library and a computer trainer assigned to provide customer assistance, thanks to the

 American Recovery and Reinvestment Act, Award 55-42B10549.